Rutland's new Local Plan must allocate sites to meet the housing, employment and other development needs of Rutland.

 It's important to note at this stage that the publication of any site submitted through the Call for Sites does not mean that it will be included in the Local Plan or be given permission for development.

 Sites will be tested through technical work to assess their:

 We'll use the information received to inform a set of technical documents which will be part of our evidence base.
 This will include the:

 - Employment Land Availability Assessment

-Uppingham Town Council are proposing to make allocations for housing and employment in the Uppingham Neighbourhood Plan Review.
-We will forward any relevant site submissions in and around Uppingham to the Town Council for their consideration.
+Uppingham town council propose to make allocations for housing and employment in the Uppingham neighbourhood plan review.
+We'll forward any relevant site submissions in and around Uppingham to the town council for their consideration.

 We hosted a short webinar for anyone who would like to know more about the Call for Sites and how it fits into the wider Local Plan process.

 You can watch a video recording of the webinar: